 - high cholesterol.

-Your doctors and nurses will give you advice about any lifestyle changes you can make to help to reduce your risk.
-Doctors usually advise you to:
+Your doctors and nurses will give you advice about any lifestyle changes you can make to help reduce your risk.
+They usually advise you to:

 - drink plenty of fluids

 - eat healthily and be physically active

 - keep to a healthy weight

 - reduce or manage stress.

 Most people with PV are treated with aspirin tablets.
 Aspirin affects the way platelets stick together and helps prevent blood clots.
 Drugs that prevent clots are called anti-platelet drugs or blood thinners.
 Aspirin does not affect the number of platelets in the blood.